CaptainQuark/redux-sands/README.md

 Here you can see a dummy-implementation that leverages the saga-integration.
 You provide both the standard reducer-function and a saga-function.
 The specific saga-fn gets derived by its key (currently only 'takeEvery' is implemented), with the value representing the actual generator-method used by saga.
 After the async calls are done, you place your params in the 'put' method, which is provided in the action (including 'call' from saga).
 The params then get passed to the reducer, where stuff gets done as usual.
 <br/><br/>

 That's it for an overview.
-For detailed info, take a look at the API-sepcs following.
+For detailed info, take a look at the API-sepcs following (coming soon).